Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Proposed Non-Convex Penalty Method

-Theorem \ref{prop: local min} shows that the SNCP is so called \emph{exact penalty} \cite{Wright_NO}, provided that a local minimum of \eqref{eqn: onmf prob PP smooth} can be reached.
-In practice, this may not always be guaranteed.
-The following theorem further asserts that if a stationary solution (not local minimum) is obtained, \eqref{eqn: onmf prob PP smooth} can still yield a feasible B-stationary solution of \eqref{eqn: onmf prob P2} as long as $\rho$ goes to infinity.
+The proof of Theorem \ref{prop: local min} is given in Appendix \ref{appdix: proof of prop local min}.
+Theorem \ref{prop: local min} shows that the SNCP has the exact penalty as long as a local minimum of \eqref{eqn: onmf prob PP smooth} can be reached.
+Unfortunately, this cannot be guaranteed in general.
+The following theorem asserts a relaxed condition that if only a stationary solution (not local minimum) is obtained, \eqref{eqn: onmf prob PP smooth} can still yield a feasible B-stationary solution of \eqref{eqn: onmf prob P2} as long as $\rho$ goes to infinity.

 \begin{Theorem} Let $(\Wb^{\rho},\Hb^{\rho})$ denote a stationary point of \eqref{eqn: onmf prob PP smooth}, and assume that $(\Wb^{\rho},\Hb^{\rho})$ is bounded and it has a limit point $(\Wb^\infty,\Hb^\infty)\neq \zerob$ when $\rho \to \infty$.
 Then, $(\Wb^\infty,\Hb^\infty)$ is a feasible B-stationary point to \eqref{eqn: onmf prob P2}. \end{Theorem}